Crib Buying Guide: How to Pick the Perfect Crib

 Choosing the right crib is a critical step to nursery planning.
 Once parents decide on the crib size and shape, they will be able to smartly select complementary furniture and décor.
 Getting the crib set up and situated into the nursery is a special moment for a new mom-to-be; at this point, she will begin imagining her sweet babe, softly dreaming in a lovingly- and safely-prepared room.

 The American Academy of Pediatrics makes some recommendations regarding crib placement.
-To help keep baby safe and comfortable, the crib should not be placed too near radiators, to avoid making baby’s sleeping area too warm.
+To help keep baby safe and comfortable, the crib should not be placed close to radiators or other heat sources, to avoid making baby’s sleeping area too warm.
 Additionally, the crib should be situated away from windows to avoid direct sunlight and drafts; this will also help ensure baby will not be able to reach any strings from blinds and curtains.

 When selecting a crib, parents will want to consider the available space, how long it will be used, and lifestyle choices (as some cribs function as travel furniture).
 Additional considerations will include style and material preferences.